Seven Mills

 Curriculum - Matthew

-Teaching and Learning - Jodie
+Teaching and Learning - SLT

-Inclusion of SEND/EAL/MAG&T - Matthew
+Inclusion of SEND/EAL/MAG&T - Matthew/Sarah

 English (Reading, Writing, Phonics, Spelling) - Maddy